 Aerial groundwater survey of the Condamine Alluvium

-OGIA will be conducting an airborne electromagnetic (AEM) survey of the western Condamine Alluvium, between Dalby and Cecil Plains, in early May 2023.
+In May 2023, OGIA conducted an airborne electromagnetic (AEM) survey of the western Condamine Alluvium, between Dalby and Cecil Plains.

 -